bdav87/dev-blog-drafts/bulk-variant-form-draft.md

 You'll want to make sure you have the Stencil CLI installed.
 This enables local development, allowing us to see changes in real time as we iterate on our project.
 You can find instructions to install and set up Stencil here [https://developer.bigcommerce.com/stencil-docs/getting-started/installing-stencil]

-## Install Dependencies and Configure webpack
+## Installing Dependencies and Configuring webpack
 Once you have Stencil installed and Cornerstone downloaded, navigate to the Cornerstone directory in your terminal.
 Run `npm install` to install the default theme dependencies, then install the app dependencies by running this command:

 `npm install —-save react react-dom css-loader style-loader @babel/preset-react`